xoxzo/blog.xoxzo.com/content/Announcements/2021-08-27-ezsms-downtime-notice-en.md

 Lang: en
 Tags: ezsms; 2021;
 Author: Aiko Yokoyama
 Summary: EZSMS is expected to have about 10 min disruption during the server maintenance.
+Status: draft

 Thank you for using [Short message service, EZSMS](https://www.ezsms.biz/).